davidmrutkowski/LamellipodiumBrownian/README.md

 Brownian dynamics code that simulates a lamellipodium at the discrete filament level undergoing retrograde flow in the presence of a nascent focal adhesion.
 This code was developed for the simulations in Rutkowski and Vavylonis, PLOS Comp.
 Biol.
-(2021, accepted), bioRxiv https://www.biorxiv.org/content/10.1101/2021.05.03.442534v1
+17: e1009506 (2021), https://doi.org/10.1371/journal.pcbi.1009506

 Compilation using g++:
 g++ -O2 -fopenmp -o main main.cpp Filament.cpp Grid.cpp Particle.cpp ParticleInfo.cpp Simulation.cpp SimulationBox.cpp SpringBondInfo.cpp TaggedVector.cpp